manikantapamarthi/chandrayaan3/README.md

 it will ask for the commands give like `flurb`

-then you get the final position of the spacecraft chandrayaan3
+then you get the final position and direction of the spacecraft chandrayaan3

  ## Sample output after running the chandrayaan3
    ![Screenshot from 2024-03-13 20-23-17](https://github.com/manikantapamarthi/chandrayaan3/assets/8131497/2999de53-315e-4bc0-9b2e-c81ee3711c44)